KNIME logo

 Web scraping

-Web scraping is the process of extracting data from websites.
-It involves fetching web pages and parsing the content to collect structured information.
+Web scraping is the process of extracting data from websites by fetching web pages and parsing their content into a structured format.

 X